In the testing process there is a ‘Bug Tracking’ term known as “Priority” and “Severity”. This term is used while fixing the bug.

 Low Priority & Low Severity:

-properly or any image.
+In this category the spelling mistake and confirmation messages are not written properly or any image.
 These types of defects fall under this category.